Is your bearded dragon’s skin turning black?

 - Sharing a space with another reptile

-If the animal is in extreme stress, you need to take steps to calm it.
+If the animal is under extreme stress, you need to take steps to calm it.

 Essentially, all these calming methods boil down to the same ideas: